Friday, March 13, 2015

 Modeling for the NoH8 campaign.

 Karen Adell: I am very lonely.
-I used to lie in bed as a married person (36 years) and was lonely nearly every night of my life.
+I used to lie in bed as a married person for 36 years and was lonely nearly every night of my life.
 It was not my ex-spouse’s fault.
 I was an in-the-closet heterosexual woman and was waiting for the love of a man each night.
 I am still a totally straight woman.
 I do not have love.
-I have tried dating sites and get hundreds and hundreds of men checking out my page because of my pics, but except for the freaks, (can I lick your feet?,) they rarely contact me.
-I think they can’t get past the first line where it says, “I am a beautiful, vivacious, highly-educated, post-operative transsexual woman.”
+I have tried dating sites and get hundreds and hundreds of men checking out my page because of my pictures, but except for the freaks, they rarely contact me.
+I think they cannot get past the first line where it says, “I am a beautiful, vivacious, highly-educated, post-operative transsexual woman.”
 They rarely go any farther.

-Sometimes it hurts to go to the dating sites and see how many, many men have visited but no contacts are there.
-I have shut down the sites more than once but still, as I have hope in my heart, go back and turn them on again.
+Karen Adell: Sometimes it hurts to go to the dating sites and see how many men have visited but no contacts are there.
+I have shut down the sites more than once, but still, as I have hope in my heart, I go back and turn them on again.
 I have resigned myself to most likely never being loved or cherished in my life.
-I have come to peace about that though.
+I have come to peace about that, though.
 I am my own best company and look on the bright side of a loveless life.
-I see that my freedom to go where I want to go and do what I want to do when I want to do it, is a very good thing.
+I see that my freedom to go where I want and do what I want when I want is a very good thing.
 It allows me to help others with a large amount of time and energy.

 Monika: Many transgender ladies write their memoirs.
 Have you ever thought about writing such a book yourself?